Chetan Anand (director): Career

 He soon took to film direction with the well-acclaimed movie Neecha Nagar which won the Palme d'Or award at Cannes in 1946.
 It was the first film for Kamini Kaushal, became the first Indian film to gain international recognition and was the debut of Pandit Ravi Shankar.

 By the early 1950s, he and his younger brother Dev Anand had set up Navketan Productions in Bombay present day Mumbai.
 Afsar, starring Dev Anand and Suraiya, was the first film made by Navketan, which turned out to be a moderate success.
 It was followed by Taxi Driver and Aandhiyan, both of which he directed for Navketan Films.

 While he made his reputation as a director, Anand kept on acting too occasionally.
-He appeared in Humsafar made in 1957.
+He appeared in Humsafar made in 1953.
 In 1957, he directed two movies Arpan and Anjali, in which he played lead roles too.
 He went on to act in Kala Bazar, Kinare-Kinare, Aman, Kanch Aur Heera and Hindustan Ki Kasam, which he also directed.

-Chetan Anand started his own production company called Himalaya films and teamed up with the photographer Jal Mistry, music director Madan Mohan, lyrics writer Kaifi Azmi and the actress Priya Rajvansh.
-Together, they made some of most memorable and unique films in Hindi cinema like Haqeeqat, Heer Raanjha, Hanste Zakhm and Hindustan Ki Kasam.
+Chetan Anand started his own production company called Himalaya films with photographer Jal Mistry, music director Madan Mohan, lyrics writer Kaifi Azmi and the actress Priya Rajvansh.
+Together, they made films including Haqeeqat, Heer Raanjha, Hanste Zakhm and Hindustan Ki Kasam.

 Chetan Anand is the film-maker who "discovered" Rajesh Khanna from an acting competition.
 Rajesh Khanna had his first break and was cast by Chetan Anand in the film Aakhri Khat, although G. P. Sippy's "Raaz" introducing Rajesh Khanna and Babita was the first "released" film for Rajesh Khanna.
 Aakhri Khat is known for its beautiful locations, songs penned by Kaifi Aazmi, composed by Khayyam, the beautiful lady Indrani Mukherjee and the child star Bunty.
 Bunty and the music were the main attractions of this film.
 Anand later directed Khanna in the film Kudrat, based on the theme of reincarnation.

 Apart from 17 feature films, he is also known for the acclaimed television serial, Param Veer Chakra, which was abroadcast by Doordarshan in 1988.